aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.fields/fieldtoa/remove_entry_formatting/_index.md

 ﻿---
+title: FieldToa.remove_entry_formatting property
+linktitle: remove_entry_formatting property
-title: remove_entry_formatting property
+articleTitle: remove_entry_formatting property
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Gets or sets whether to remove the formatting of the entry text in the document from the entry in the table of authorities."
+description: "FieldToa.remove_entry_formatting property.
+Gets or sets whether to remove the formatting of the entry text in the document from the entry in the table of authorities."
 type: docs
 weight: 70
 url: /python-net/aspose.words.fields/fieldtoa/remove_entry_formatting/